Normalization of Excellence – The Rickover Legacy – Technical Competency

-Rickover believed that to manage a high risk enterprise (nuclear power plant, refinery, offshore drilling platform, or other high risk ventures) you have to fundamentally understand the technical aspects of the job.
+Rickover believed that to manage a high-risk enterprise (nuclear power plant, refinery, offshore drilling platform, or other high-risk ventures) you have to fundamentally understand the technical aspects of the job.
 This was NOT an overview of how things worked.
 It was a detailed understanding of the science, chemistry, physics, and engineering behind the processes.

 The requirement for technical knowledge didn’t stop with the operations manager or plant manager.
 The technical knowledge requirement went all the way up to the CEO/President level.
-The higher on the org chart you were – the better your technical knowledge was suppose to be.
+The higher on the org chart you were – the better your technical knowledge was supposed to be.

 “At Naval Reactors, I take individuals who